2014 Chicago Bears season: Week 7: vs. Miami Dolphins

 The Bears, seeking to avoid going 0–3 at home for the first time in ten years, hosted the Miami Dolphins in week seven, trailing the all-time series 4–7, though the Bears won the most recent game in 2010 16–0.
 The Bears had struggled at home during the season, scoring a total of 37 points and a -4 turnover differential; in contrast, the Bears had an average score of 26.5 and a +6 turnover difference on the road.
 In addition, Jay Cutler had nine passing touchdowns, two interceptions and a 104.6 passer rating in away games, while having four touchdowns, four interceptions (three of which occurred in the second half) and a rating of 84.7 at home, with a rating of 58.1 after halftime.
 Chicago had to protect Cutler from the defensive line duo of Cameron Wake and Olivier Vernon, both recording 1.5 sacks each in the previous week against the Packers.
 In addition, the Dolphins were ranked second in the league in sacks on third and fourth downs with 10.
 However, the Bears' receivers posed a size threat to the Miami secondary, though Miami was ranked third in yards per pass attempt allowed with 6.09, one of only eight teams allowing less than seven yards in 2014.
 The Dolphins also allowed only 3.8 yards per carry and yards allowed per play with 4.7 yards.
 On defense, the Bears would have to prepare for a Ryan Tannehill-led zone-read option offense, which has an average drive length of 3:08, third-fastest in the league.
 However, Tannehill could make mistakes, as he had thrown 35 interceptions in 37 career starts.
 The Dolphins also had the second-fewest completions of at least 20 yards with 11.
 The Bears would also have to watch the run game, which ranked third in the NFL with 4.97 yards per carry.
 Entering the game, the Bears' defense was tied for the fourth-most sacks (15), third-most interceptions (eight), and third in points recorded off turnovers (49).
 The Bears were the favorite by -3.
-Terrance Mitchell, Ahmad Dixon, Chris Conte, Lance Briggs, Jon Bostic, Charles Leno Jr., and Trevor Scott were scratches for the game, while Jermon Bushrod, Brandon Marshall, Robbie Gould, Ryan Mundy and Jeremiah Ratliff were team captains.
+Terrance Mitchell, Ahmad Dixon, Chris Conte, Lance Briggs, Jon Bostic, Charles Leno, and Trevor Scott were scratches for the game, while Jermon Bushrod, Brandon Marshall, Robbie Gould, Ryan Mundy and Jeremiah Ratliff were team captains.